Minnesota Sales Tax Calculator 2026

 What is Minnesota state sales tax rate in 2026

-Minnesota state sales tax is modeled at 6.875% for 2026 planning in this calculator.
+Minnesota state general sales tax is modeled at 6.875% for 2026.
+The calculator then adds the selected Q2 2026 local profile and any selected special-rate profile.

 Does Minnesota have local sales taxes